24.11.2024

 14. To protect the public broadcaster from political influence, adequate safeguards should be introduced in law and in practice to guarantee its editorial independence, financial sustainability, and the appointment of professional, politically unaffiliated management and oversight bodies.

 15. Authorities should swiftly investigate threats, including online, against journalists.
-Political actors should refrain from the use of derogatory or aggressive language targeting journalists,
+Political actors should refrain from the use of derogatory or aggressive language targeting journalists, which may encourage such attacks.

 16. As previously recommended, defamation should be decriminalized, in line with international obligations on freedom of expression.

-Prezidentské voľby 2024 - Finálna správa volebného expertného tímu OBSE/ODIHR k prezidentským voľbám 2024 (23. marec a 6. apríl 2024) - v angličtine.
+Prezidentské voľby 2024 - Finálna správa volebného expertného tímu OBSE/ODIHR k prezidentským voľbám 2024 (23. marec a 6. apríl 2024) - v slovenčine, v angličtine.

 Predčasné parlamentné voľby 2023 - Finálna správa volebnej pozorovateľskej misie OBSE/ODIHR k predčasným parlamentným voľbám 2023 (30. september 2023) - v slovenčine, v angličtine.